observablehq/framework/examples/README.md

 ### Can’t find what you need? 🧐

 If there’s an example you’d like to see, please let us know by [filing an issue](https://github.com/observablehq/framework/issues).

-Or if you have questions about an existing example, please [open a discussion](https://github.com/observablehq/framework/discussions).
+If you have questions about an existing example, please [open a discussion](https://github.com/observablehq/framework/discussions).

 **We welcome contributions!** If you have an example that you’d like to share with the community, please [open a pull request](https://docs.github.com/en/pull-requests).
 Please follow the conventions set by the existing examples and let us know if you have any questions.
 Here are some technique examples we’d like to see: